johnwcowan/r7rs-work/RangesCowan.md

 `(range-fold-right `*drange proc nil*`)`

 Invokes proc on each member of *drange* in reverse order, passing the result of the previous invocation as a second argument.
-For the last invocation, *nil* is used as the second argument.
+For the first invocation, *nil* is used as the second argument.
 Returns the result of the last invocation, or *nil* if there was no invocation.